Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Moba-MIRA, a robust method to compute the MIR

 \subsection{Maximum-entropy modeling}

-So far, we have computed the $\MIR$ for an artificial setup, in which we can repeat a stimulus practically arbitrarily often, which has allowed us to compute it by brute force.
-For real data, however, this is not possible because the number of repetitions is limited and therefore, the brute-force (histogram) method yields a high bias.
-Our suggestion to solve this problem is to limit ourselves to the entropies of the activities in the single time bins and take into account the correlations between them only on a pairwise level.
-This will lead to the following approximation for the entropy:
+Estimating entropies for real data is difficult because it provides only a limited number of repetitions, which leads to large biases.
+Our suggestion to mitigate this problem is to compute the entropies of the activities in the single time bins and to approximate the impact of correlations between them only on a pairwise level.
+Performing an expansion in the corresponding pairwise correlations and partly resumming this series leads to the following approximation for the entropy:

 where $S_{0}$ is the entropy of all single bins summed up, neglecting correlations, $c$ is the covariance matrix between bins (the autocovariance of the neuron under scrutiny across time) and $V$ are the respective variances, written as the entries of a diagonal matrix.
 This is what we call the moment-based mutual-information-rate approximation (Moba-MIRA).
-More precisely, we will use two versions of it: in one, we will use eq. \ref{eq:Entropy_single_plus_loops} only for the input entropy, while estimating the output entropy by the histogram method.
-We will call this variant the mixed Moba-MIRA, whereas we christen full Moba-MIRA the variant for which we use eq. \ref{eq:Entropy_single_plus_loops} for both types of entropies.
+More precisely, we will use two versions of it: in one, we will use \eqref{Entropy_single_plus_loops} only for the input entropy, while estimating the output entropy by the histogram method.
+We will call this variant the mixed Moba-MIRA, whereas we christen full Moba-MIRA the variant for which we use \eqref{Entropy_single_plus_loops} for both types of entropies.

-The approximation eq. \ref{eq:Entropy_single_plus_loops} makes sense intuitively: it is nearly the Gaussian approximation, but with the important difference that we exactly take into account the entropies of the activitities (not necessarily binary) in single time bins.
-In the following we derive eq. \ref{eq:Entropy_single_plus_loops} in more grounded way using results from statistical physics and a diagrammatic expansion.
+The approximation of \eqref{Entropy_single_plus_loops} makes sense intuitively: it is nearly the Gaussian approximation, but with the important difference that we exactly take into account the entropies of the activitities (not necessarily binary) in single time bins.
+In the following we derive \eqref{Entropy_single_plus_loops} in more grounded way using results from statistical physics and a diagrammatic expansion and explain how to add additional higher-order corrections.